Bradley Goldberg: Career

 In May 2014 upon his return to Dagenham, Goldberg signed a new one-year contract with the club having fended off interest from other clubs.
 In August 2014, he made his professional and Daggers debut in a 3–0 home defeat to Morecambe, replacing Ashley Hemmings as a second-half substitute.
 However, he struggled to establish himself in the first team and in November 2014 he joined Conference Premier side Bristol Rovers on a one-month loan deal.
 He made his debut in the 2–2 draw with Chester, replacing Nathan Blissett as a late substitute.
 In December 2014, his loan was extended for a further month, having made four appearances.
 He returned to Dagenham in January 2015 having made seven appearances for the club.
 He immediately re-joined Conference South side Bromley on loan until the end of season.
 In May 2015, Goldberg was released by Dagenham after two seasons due to the expiry of his contract, he made a total of seven appearances for the club.
 In June 2015, he re-joined Bromley, newly promoted to the National League, on a free transfer.

 At the end of the 2016–17 season, Goldberg left Bromley.

 Having not played for a club since his departure from Welling United in 2020, Goldberg joined newly promoted Isthmian League South East Division side Beckenham Town in August 2022.

 Personal life

 Goldberg is the son of former Crystal Palace chairman and former Bromley manager Mark Goldberg.

-Goldberg founded Educate2Trade with former tennis player Lewis Burton, a financial education business system to support new and existing traders.
+After his football career, Goldberg co-founded Educate2Trade with former tennis player Lewis Burton.
+The company provides financial-trading education and offers vocational qualification programmes.